Peer Review Process

 2.7 Final Check

 Once accepted by the EiC, manuscripts undergo a technical and ethical compliance check by the Editorial Office.
-Issues such as plagiarism, ethical approvals, data availability, and formatting are verified prior to final acceptance.
+Items such as plagiarism screening results, ethical approvals, data availability statements, and formatting are checked prior to final acceptance.

-All parties in the peer review process — authors, reviewers, and editors — are expected to uphold the highest standards of academic integrity.
+All parties in the peer review process — authors, reviewers, and editors — are expected to uphold the highest standards of academic integrity consistent with the COPE Core Practices.
 Misconduct, including plagiarism, data fabrication, falsification, redundant publication, or undeclared conflicts of interest, is strictly prohibited.
 ICCK uses iThenticate – Crossref Similarity Check to screen submissions for text similarity.
 Cases of suspected misconduct are investigated following COPE guidelines.

-Authors receive detailed reviewer feedback and are entitled to respond to critiques.
+Authors receive reviewer feedback and are entitled to respond to critiques.

 ICCK reserves the right to issue corrections, retractions, or withdrawals in cases of proven ethical violations.